Crazycech/html5-css3-starting-template/README.md

-# Clear HTML5, CSS3, LESS, JS - teplate
+# Clear HTML5, CSS3, LESS, JS - template
 ##Personal clear starting project

 This is a small project of clear html5, css3 work template prepared ready to just start coding with some usefull plugins.
 Over some years I have started to build my own clear project for making my starts easier next time.
 This is the result sofar.
 It includes some css libraries for hovers and animations and some js libraries for handling swipes, scrolls and mobile menus.